yanangao1709/Sophon/README.md

 │   │   single_main.py (for running arun within a test)
 │   │   offline_plot.py (for plotting results)
 │   │   ...
-│   README.md (you are here)
+└───main.py (for running a train process of Sophon) └───README.md (you are here)
-│   requirements.txt (all the necessary packages for running the code)
+└───requirements.txt (all the necessary packages for running the code)